Hope. Cures. Awareness. Advocacy. Access. Support.

 RTW Charitable Foundation Leadership Team

-Deborah serves as Vice President of RTW Charitable Foundation and is responsible for leading the foundation and executing on its strategic mission to improve opportunities for all people to live healthier, longer lives.
+Deborah serves as Executive Director of RTW Charitable Foundation and is responsible for leading the foundation and executing on its strategic mission to improve opportunities for all people to live healthier, longer lives.

 Prior to joining RTWCF, Deborah Slipetz was at Merck and has 30 years of experience as a drug hunter scientist and executive leader in the pharmaceutical industry.
 She was part of the team that invented SingulairTM for asthma and has brought an additional 25 drug candidates into clinical trials.
 Deborah has broad depth and breadth of experience in drug discovery across multiple therapeutic areas.
 She recently served as Executive Director In-Vivo Pharmacology responsible for cardiovascular, diabetes, neuroscience, infectious diseases, respiratory, immunology and oncology therapeutic areas.
 Her core biology expertise lies within the respiratory and immunology area, where she held the position of therapeutic area lead.